-\checkmark N/A Assessment 1.
-Complete a combustion safety testing before starting work & inform occupant if problems are found 2.
-Create a rough sketch of the house floor plan, including all interior walls 3.
-Mark areas on the floor plan that may be chases, dropped ceilings & soffits that are adjacent to the attic 4.
-Draw conditioned & uncondit ioned spaces on floor plan 5.
-Mark location of fire hazards (combustion flues, can lights, etc.) 6.
-Mark remaining areas on the floor plan that need to be sealed П 7.
-Create a scope of work base d upon that interior assessment • ams, cracks, joints, holes in these e locations: Attic 9 ===================================== f all walls Can lights Dropped ceilings roove ceilings Plumbing vent pipes Stairwells J Chases Exhaust fans Chimney/Flue Soffit ts Missing wall cavity top plates Ductwork Attic hatches Wall Elect rical wir е Missing knee wall cavity bottom plates Attic • es of knee walls Missing wall cavity top plates CMU Hollow cones Floor Chas Chases Electrical Plum bing Blocking of all floor cavities A 0.5.5 ooer N ama.
-Job Information Initialo essor N ame: Initials: Addr USS .
-Date:
+✓ N/A ASSESSMENT 1.
+Complete combustion safety testing before starting work and inform occupant if problems are found.
+2. Create a rough sketch of the house floor plan, including all interior walls.
+3. Mark areas on the floor plan that may be chases, dropped ceilings and soffits that are adjacent to the attic.
+4. Draw conditioned and unconditioned spaces on the floor plan .
+5. Mark location of fire hazards (combustion flues, can lights, etc.).
+6. Mark remaining areas on the floor plan that need to be sealed.
+7. Create a Scope of Work based on the interior assessment